INSA-Group-15/Travelers-Voice-Backend/README.md

 # Travelers-Voice-Backend

 Backend API for managing traffic reports, bus stations, and user roles (Admin, Traffic Officers).
+This system allows anyone (guests or registered users) to submit reports, which can be assigned to traffic officers or bus stations for handling.
 Built with **Node.js**, **Express**, **Prisma ORM**, **PostgreSQL**, and **PostGIS** for geospatial location data.

 ---